6 Reasons C++ Is Still In Use Today

-The programming language known as C++ (or “C-plus-plus”) is a general purpose coding language which has been used to develop games, browsers, operating systems, applications, and more for over forty years.
+The programming language known as C++ (or “C-plus-plus”) is a general purpose coding language which has been used for game programming, software engineering, data structures, developing browsers, operating systems, applications, and more for over forty years.

-But with so many other programming languages developed since 1979 -- from Java to C# -- why is C++ still in use?
-And why do some developers even prefer it over newer, shiner languages?
+But with so many other programming languages developed since 1979 -- from Java to C# -- why is the C++ programming language still in use?
+And why do some developers even prefer it over newer, shiner, and more popular languages?

 In this article, we’ll break down some of those reasons, defining what makes C++ still relevant today -- and why it’s a unique tool in any developer's toolkit.

 C++ has been around for over 40 years which means, sure, it’s old.
-But it also means it’s been around for 40+ years -- and 40+ years worth of developers and spent hundreds of thousands of hours building out libraries for its use, perfecting its methodology, developing test cases, and refining it into the best version of itself.
+But it also means it’s been around for 40+ years -- and 40+ years means 40+ years worth of developers spending hundreds of thousands of hours building out libraries for its use, perfecting its methodology, developing test cases, and refining it into the best version of itself.

-From a dev’s perspective, it also means there are millions of programs out there already written in C++, so even if nothing new was ever written in C++ there’d still be a whole lot of work required just in keeping what exists going strong!
+From a dev’s perspective, and in terms of computer science work, it also means there are millions of programs out there already written in C++, so even if nothing new was ever written in C++ there’d still be a whole lot of work required just in keeping what exists going strong!

 For that reason, C++ is important because it’s old.
 Even if its age may seem like a liability.